 July 12, 2012 by Bill• The Star: Drawing from his life-long struggle with the clinical form of OCD (Obsessive Compulsive Disorder), Justin has transformed the cumbersome disorder into an organization that promotes stress reduction and manageability.
 Branded as "Master Organizer" on CBS's The Talk and "Organization Expert" on the Anderson Show with Anderson Cooper, Justin works hard to bring order to his clients' lives.
 With O.C.D.'s guidance and expertise, clients can get through the most difficult obstacles to create a systematic approach to living.

 June 26, 2012 by BillHey, here's something really stupid and annoying: Facebook abruptly switched everyone's default email address to the @facebook.com account you've never used.
 Here's how to switch back Facebook's obnoxious overreach right now.
 So people can actually, you know, contact you.
 Luckily, it's easy to reverse this foolish move.
 Go to your Timeline.
 Click about, under your contact info.
 Scroll down to "Contact Info" and hit edit.
 Switch all of the crossed out circle symbols to a full circle for each inbox you want visible on your profile.
 If you don't want @facebook.com to show up, switch it from a full circle ("Shown on Timeline") to crossed out ("Hidden from Timeline").
 This is also a good opportunity to check your privacy settings and make sure your various inboxes are visible only to friendlies.
 Hit save.
 Facebook: don't do this again.
+Speaking of facebook, if you need help on social media marketing for you or your business checkout themarketingheaven.com for their services.
 [Gizmodo]

 May 29, 2012 by BillIt's the moment we've (I've) been waiting for!
 WII KARAOKE!
 Konami has announced plans to release Karaoke Joysound, four years after its Japanese release, on the Wii in North America.
 We're sure everyone else who remembers this old Hudson game is as shocked as we are.
 Joysound uses a streaming library of over 1,000 songs, access to which can be rented for one or three days, or one month, at a time.
 Contents of the library have yet to be announced, and we don't know the cost.
 The North American version ships this fall, and includes two microphones.